 Portfolio-Based Language Assessment (PBLA) Symposium:

 Participants will explore key areas of classroom and program implementation of Portfolio-Based Language Assessment (PBLA).
-The four sessions in this symposium, in the order in which they are scheduled, are:
+The three sessions in this symposium, in the order in which they are scheduled, are:

-- PBLA: Moving Towards Sustainability: The session will introduce a sustainability model developed by leading assessment experts.
-Practitioners from across the country will introduce initiatives underway to: Support professional learning, develop classroom materials, and enhance accountability through a PBLA practice standards framework.
-Participants will discuss strategies for stakeholder input and explore the role of teachers, administrators, educators and funding partners in working together to ensure a robust PBLA practice.
+- PBLA: Moving Towards Sustainability: This 90-minute session will introduce two initiatives underway to support PBLA sustainability: the PBLA Practice Standards Framework (an accountability framework recently piloted in five sites across Canada) and PBLA Emerging Practice Guidelines (an electronic version of the PBLA Guidelines).
+Participants will discuss the initiatives and strategies for stakeholder input and explore the role of teachers, administrators, and funding partners in working together to ensure a robust PBLA community of practice.

 Teacher Education Symposium:

 Participants will learn about the latest research trends in teacher education.
-They will be given the opportunity to discuss how to adapt their as well as increase their practical skills in key stages of the curriculum and course design process.
+They will be given the opportunity to discuss how to adapt this current research for their own teacher education programs.
 The four sessions in this symposium, in the order in which they are scheduled, are:

 - Identities and Imagination in Language Teacher Preparation: This workshop highlights the importance of imagination in language teachers’ negotiation of their professional identities.
 The workshop will discuss two research projects examining teachers’ identities and the tools used in collecting teacher experiences including interviews, the creation of multimodal autobiographies using VoiceThread, and memes.
 Participants will be invited to envision possible scenarios where they could adapt these or similar tools to their own teacher education programs to have their trainees explore their own professional identities.